-NCES Common Core of Data Local Education Agency Universe Survey Dropout and Completion Public-Use Data File: School Year 2005-06
+NCES Common Core of Data Local Education Agency Universe Survey Dropout and Completion Public-Use Data File: School Year 2006-07

-Number of Variables = 24 Record Length =237 Number of Observations = 18,213
+Number of Variables = 10 Number of Observations = 18,250

-The file contains data for school year 2005-06 sorted by the local education agency identification number (LEAID).
+The file contains data for school year 2006-07 sorted by the local education agency identification number (LEAID).
 "AN" and "N" indicate alphanumeric and numeric data, respectively.
-An asterisk () in the field length column indicates that the field has one explicit decimal place.
+Data presented in this release are available in two formats-SAS datasets (.sas7bdat) and tab-separated values text files (.txt).
+An asterisk () in the order column indicates that the field has one explicit decimal place.